DanGOTO100/Serverless-GPS-monitoring-and-alerting-Multi-device/README.md

 # What is this project
 About creating a Serverless GPS tracking and alerting solution based on AWS API Gateway, Lambda and Amazon Connect.
+Commercial geo monitoring GPS solutions are not usually cost-effective, mainly due to the need of servers running 24x7, and expensive digital maps licenses from 3rd party companies.
+Besides, these system work with proprietary GPS devices not compatible between them, that lock-in the users into each vendor’s devices.
+Also, alert and geofencing is normally limited to static geofencing, but:  what if we want to track the distance between two moving points?
+For these reasons I decided to build my own solution  in the AWS platform using a serverless approach.

 # Objective
 Create a non-expensive solution that helps track assets easily and smoothly.